Skip to Section:

-If you’ve been abusing Adderall for a while, you may go through withdrawal when you try to stop.
-Adderall is a Schedule II drug, which means it has high potential for abuse and psychological or physical dependence.
-When you develop dependence to a drug, your body reacts negatively when you quit using it.
-That’s not a reason to keep abusing Adderall.
-Addiction professionals can help ease any withdrawal symptoms and keep you comfortable during detox.
+When you’ve been using Adderall for a long time, you have likely built an Adderall tolerance and have a physical dependence on it.
+This will cause Adderall withdrawal symptoms when you stop.
+Adderall is a Schedule II drug, which means it has a high potential for abuse and psychological or physical dependence.
+When you develop dependence to a drug, your body reacts negatively when you quit using it, but that’s not a reason to keep abusing Adderall.
+Addiction professionals can help ease withdrawal symptoms and keep you comfortable during detox.

 What Happens During Adderall Withdrawal?

 When you abuse drugs that help produce feel-good chemicals like dopamine, your brain starts depending on those drugs to maintain balance.
 Abruptly stopping some drugs throws your central nervous system off balance.
-As your brain tries to rebalance and produce the chemicals you’re lacking without help of substances, you may experience some of the unpleasant symptoms of withdrawal.
+Your brain tries to rebalance and produce the chemicals you’re lacking without the help of substances.
+During this time, you may experience some of the unpleasant symptoms of withdrawal.
+Dopamine and norepinephrine levels can drop sharply when you stop taking Adderall.
+This can cause withdrawal symptoms like:

 In the first few days you may have: